tulustul/Civi-Orbis/wiki/game-concepts.md

 ## Slavery

 Early economies can greatly benefit from slavery.
-Later in the game slavery generates more and more unhapinness and it become beneficial to ban slavery.
+Later in the game slavery generates more and more unhapinness and it become beneficial to abolish slavery.
 By picking the right bonuses the players can keep the slavery to the end of the game and it will still be profitable.

 Each city have it's slavery output per turn.
 The player also have global slavery points.